 There’s nothing like taking a rod of metal and forming it into a unique piece of art!
-Campers who take blacksmithing will first learn all necessary safety protocols, as well as how the forge works.
-Boys will create basic iron crafts in the forge, learning additional techniques with more advanced projects as they advance.
-Unique to Camp Arrowhead, campers will have the opportunity to participate in scholarship program by having their wares sold at the Renaissance Fair in Maryland.
+Boys will create basic iron crafts in the forge, learning additional techniques with more advanced projects as they progress.
+Unique to Camp Arrowhead, campers will have the opportunity to contribute to the scholarship program by having their wares sold at the Renaissance Fair in Maryland.

 Based on the program developed by Chief Red Dawn in 1954 for Camp Sequoyah, boys will learn and appreciate the different histories and cultures of Native American groups.
 Campers will learn how to throw tomahawks, set up a genuine tipi, make traditional fry bread, and more.
 At the end of a session, they can showcase their new skills in a Grand Council program.

 Down on the homestead, campers get their hands dirty cultivating the garden.
 Some of these plants contribute to our meals in the dining hall!
 Boys will also have the opportunity to care for our animals, including goats, ducks, and chickens.
 Homesteading really shows us how self-reliance and community go hand in hand.

 Pioneering & Bush Craft

 Want to hang out with your friends on the water?
 Canoeing is the perfect outdoor adventure!
 Campers will start by learning water safety, as well as basic grips and strokes in the camp lake.
 Canoeing is not a solo activity, so boys will have to work on communicating with their partner(s) if they want to advance to an off campus canoe excursion!